Olegreg762/Regex_tutorial/README.md

 ### Character Escapes

+The example expression has the character escape `\.` which will remove the special meaning of '`.`' character and have the pattern look for the actual character `'.'`(period).
+The special meaning that any character can be matched, for example `x.y` would be a pattern.
+In that pattern and character inbetween `x` and `y` will be a valid match.
 ## Author

 My name is Greg and I am currently making a career pivot into the tech industry.
 I am continuing my education and building skills needed to accomplish this goal.
 You can contact me on my [Linkedin](https://www.linkedin.com/in/greg-stevenson-422931a9/) and see more of my work on my [Github](https://github.com/Olegreg762/)